uclaacm/hack-sprint-w21/session-1-intro-to-react-native-and-js/README.md

 ### Conditionals

-Conditionals are a concept in JavaScript that allow us to branch to different logic in our code *depending* on if some (boolean) condition is met or not.
+Conditionals are a concept in JavaScript that allow us to branch to different logic/actions in our code *depending* on if some (boolean) condition is true or not.
 As an example to demonstrate how conditionals work, let's take a personal dilemma I had just this morning:

 <img src="./images/conditionals.png" alt="conditional branching 8 AM lecture" style="zoom:67%;" />